brkarcher/brkarcher.github.io/shadow.md

 Nasira let her expression soften the tiniest amount before continuing.

-"I want to know why there was an attempt on the Chancellor's life today.
+"I want to know why there was an attempt on the chancellor's life today.
 I want to understand."

 Stefan gulped.
 His voice cracked as he forced out, "for justice."